 Rear-end collisions are some of the most common car accidents in San Diego County and Southern California.
 Many people mistakenly believe that these crashes aren't serious—until they suffer injuries after being involved in them.

-The sad truth is that rear-end accidents often cause long-term injuries or and even death.
-The Insurance Information Institute reports that in 2016, they were the third leading cause of moving vehicle fatalities, with 2,350 victims killed nationwide.
+The sad truth is that rear-end accidents often cause long-term injuries or death.
+The Insurance Information Institute reports that in 2016 they were the third leading cause of moving vehicle fatalities, with 2,350 victims killed nationwide.

 Top 7 Reasons for Rear-End Crashes

 All drivers must maintain a safe distance between their vehicles and the ones in front of them so they can stop or slow down in an emergency.
 This duty is almost always breached in a rear-end collision.
 Here are the most common causes of these accidents.

 - Tailgating.
 When a driver tailgates, he's violating the traffic rule to maintain a safe distance or the "three-second rule" of space between vehicles.
 Tailgating makes it impossible to slow down, stop suddenly, or see around large vehicles such as buses or tractor-trailers.